WaleedKhan7144/VM-Sentinel-Attack-Map/README.md

 Created this project to learn how to use SIEM on Azure.
+Credit goes to Josh Makador for teaching this project.

 Used custom PowerShell script to extract metadata from Windows Event Viewer to be forwarded to third-party API to derive geolocation data